 Most people are familiar with this situation: The package arrives, and the bicycle pump doesn’t fit on the tire valve.
-Or the T-shirt doesn’t look as nice as in the photo.
+Or the T-shirt looks less lovely than in the photo.
 Send it back?
-The package is too bulky.
-You don’t have time.
+The package is too bulky, and you need more time.
 And it may even cost money.

-When it comes to retaining customers, online merchants need to offer the best possible returns solution.
-Satisfied customers are more likely to come back for more online shopping – and this is a real competitive advantage, especially in cross-border trade.
+Online merchants need to offer the best possible returns solution when it comes to retaining customers.
+Satisfied customers are more likely to come back for more online shopping, which is a real competitive advantage, especially in cross-border trade.

 Five tips for lowering the return rate

-The Returns Management Research Group at the University of Bamberg investigated the impact of the pandemic on returns behavior.
-In the course of this study, they estimated the number of returned purchases in German e-commerce to be at least 315 million in 2020.
+The Returns Management Research Group at the University of Bamberg investigated the impact of the pandemic on return behaviour.
+This study estimated the number of returned purchases in German e-commerce to be at least 315 million in 2020.
 How can online retailers minimize the number of returns?

-The ibi study mentioned above showed that uncomplicated returns processing (95%) and free shipping (83%) are the most important factors for customers when making a purchase decision.
+The ibi study mentioned above showed that uncomplicated returns processing (95%) and free shipping (83%) are the most critical factors for customers when making a purchase decision.

 One advantage is a package that can be easily reclosed instead of having to be torn apart when it is opened.
-An ideal solution is a self-adhesive return label in the package that can be scanned when the package is dropped off (for example, at the post office or parcel station).
-Customers should at least receive a PDF label by e-mail so that they can print it out to make the return shipment as convenient as possible.
+An ideal solution is a self-adhesive return label that can be scanned when the package is dropped off (for example, at the post office or parcel station).
+Customers should receive a PDF label by email so that they can print it out to make the return shipment as convenient as possible.

 Let’s assume the customer goes to the post office, mail-order store or parcel station and sends off the return package.
-And they don’t hear anything about their return shipment for days or weeks.
-They don’t know whether their money will be refunded, or if they will have to wait until the merchandise is received by the retailer.
+And they have been waiting to hear about their return shipment for days or weeks.
+They are still determining whether their money will be refunded or if they will have to wait until the retailer receives the merchandise.

-Online retailers should set up their systems so that they receive a message about the return shipment as soon as it’s scanned by the parcel service or at the post office.
+Online retailers should set up their systems to receive a message about the return shipment as soon as it’s scanned by the parcel service or at the post office.
 This way, the customer can be informed immediately that the refund is being processed.
 It is also helpful to send real-time information to the customer about the status of the return and their account balance.

-Customers in the UK prefer doorstep delivery and pickup.
+Customers in the UK prefer doorstep delivery and pick-up.
 In other European countries, pick-up or drop-off options like Amazon locker stations, which are gaining popularity in Germany, are more acceptable.
-It’s best for retailers to choose a logistics company that meets customer preferences.
+Retailers should choose a logistics company that meets customer preferences.

 The legal situation in Europe is clear: customers have a right to return purchased items.
 But do they also want to bear the costs?
 A survey on shipping and returns management in online retailing conducted by the Erfurt Chamber of Industry and Commerce found that around 44% of all customers expect return shipments to be free of charge.

-Nearly 40% of online retailers do not know the costs of their returns.
+Nearly 40% of online retailers need to learn the costs of their returns.
 According to an ibi Institute study: Making the Most of Returns Management in Online Retail, 80% do not record the returns based on payment method.
 Retailers who evaluate this factor have a better overview of their costs.

-Suggestion for cross-border traders: Once a return shipment has been scanned in, the packages can be collected for the destination country.
+Suggestion for cross-border traders: Once a return shipment has been scanned, the packages can be collected for the destination country.
 This lowers costs – and how quickly goods are returned to the merchant does not play such an important role.

 Merchants should evaluate whether a customer’s repeat purchases outweigh the costs incurred from return shipments.
-An online shop’s reputation, brand image and anticipated ratings should all be taken into account.
-The customer journey should also be set up for optimal processing of returns, which should ideally be free of charge.
-Last but not least, optimized logistics reduce the costs of return shipments.
+An online shop’s reputation, brand image and anticipated ratings should all be considered.
+The customer journey should also be set up for optimal processing of returns, which should be free of charge.
+Finally, optimized logistics reduce the costs of return shipments.